andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-17.md

   type: stackbit_page_meta
   title: 'Before you go pro, enjoy being an amateur'
   description: >-
     You have a camera, so naturally you want to make money with it right?
-Well, before you start stacking Benjamins, maybe enjoy your time as an amateur -- while you still can.
+Maybe enjoy your time as an amateur -- while you still can.
   extra:
     - name: 'og:type'
       value: article